Last updated: 5 days

 Note: Numbers from 3 to 10 serve as the first part of a إِضافةٌ; the second part has to be in the plural.

-How to write Arabic numbers correctly – the rules
+Arabic numbers – the rules

 Other useful tools: